-Once a central supplier directory is in place, suppliers are categorised for effective spend and risk analysis, and a solid qualification and review process is implemented, you will be in a position to address what is likely to be your biggest “quick win” opportunity: supplier rationalisation.
+Once a central supplier directory is in place, suppliers are categorized for effective spend and risk analysis, and a solid qualification and review process is implemented, you will be in a position to address what is likely to be your biggest “quick win” opportunity: supplier rationalization.

-If your organisation is like most, you have accumulated far more suppliers in many categories than you really need, while possibly having too few in others.
+If your organization is like most, you have accumulated far more suppliers in many categories than you really need, while possibly having too few in others.
 Spreading your spend across more suppliers than necessary dilutes your buying power, while maintaining only one source of supply in key areas may represent too much risk if that supplier should fail to perform.

 Using information from your supplier directory along with spend history and other information from your financial systems, a supplier base rationalization initiative will enable you to:

 - Reduce the overall cost of purchased goods and services by negotiating lower prices and better overall value when you consolidate your spend to just one or a few good suppliers per category

 - Lock in savings through corporate contracts with preferred suppliers